fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 discussing with other team members to obtain feedback.
-By introducing an algorithm, it is possible that loan officers stop engaging in conversations with team members and clients, and assume the algorithm is good enough to blindly accept a recommendation.
-Furthermore, some might use information on people the algorithm typically rejects to create a system that takes advantage of people who need funds but did not receive them.
+By introducing an algorithm, it is possible that loan officers stop engaging in conversations with team members and clients, and assume the algorithm is good enough to accept its recommendation without those additional sources of information. information on people the algorithm typically rejects to create a system that takes advantage of people who need funds but did not receive them.